jelsema/GAIL/README.md

 - A Windows version may be added here in the future.

-- A Windows version may be added here in the future.

 ## Usage

 Some basic examples will eventually be added here